isomerpages/moe-cedarpri/_departments/CCE/Character and Citizenship Education.md

 Service to the school, community and nation, leadership roles and responsibilities, CCAs and group work are important platforms that we provide for our students so that they can live out the school values in the process of serving others and working with one another.

-**c) Learning Journeys**
+**c) Learning Journeys**&nbsp;

-As part of the Social Studies curriculum, teachers and students go on field-based learning journeys to extend and enrich their learning.
+As part of the Social Studies curriculum, teachers and students go on field-based learning journeys to extend and enrich their learning.&nbsp;

 Field-based learning allows the students to contextualise their learning experience in an authentic real- world setting, thus enabling the relational learning of concepts and content.
 Students would also be able to conduct hands-on exploration in a focused area of study, thus being engaged in multi-sensory modes.